 Mock meats can be a rich source of protein but shouldn’t be the mainstay of your diet.
 Processed foods lack many of the nutrients that are important for building muscle.
 After all, it isn’t just protein that builds muscle.

-I knew that building muscle on a plant-based diet could be done, but I wanted proof for myself.
+I knew that you can build muscle on a vegan diet could be done, but I wanted proof for myself.

 Carbohydrates are super important too.
 Our bodies turn carbs into glucose which is our body’s primary fuel source.